BIMSBbioinfo/janggu/docs/tutorial.rst

 After the evaluation, you will find the results in :code:`<results-root>/evaluation/<modelname>/auROC.tsv`.

-Similarly, you can use :code:`InScorer` to export the predictions of the model into a json file
+Similarly, you can use :code:`Scorer` to export the predictions of the model into a json file

 .. code:: python

-   from janggu import InScorer
+   from janggu import Scorer

    # create scorer
    # in this case, the scoring function is optional.
-   pred_scorer = InScorer('predict', exporter=export_json)
+   pred_scorer = Scorer('predict', exporter=export_json)

    # Evaluate predictions
    model.predict(DNA, datatags=['training_set'],